 - Helps you find very large, old personal files and presents them for deletion, allowing to free up even more hard disk space

 Every MacBook Pro has an inbuilt hardware function called System Management Controller.
-While we won’t get too technical to explain its various functions, we will tell you that a reset of this controller can sometimes tremendously help in improving the speed of your Mac.
+Most people never run the reset though!
+While we won’t get too technical to explain its various functions, we will tell you that running a reset of this controller can sometimes tremendously help in improving the speed of your Mac.

 Don’t worry, resetting this controller will not harm your Mac in any way.
-It won’t even change any of your content.
-It just resets the hardware and in most probability,will solve your slow MacBook Pro problems.
+It won’t even change any of your content or user settings.
+It just resets the hardware and in most probability,will make your MacBook run faster, run much faster than before.

 How to reset your MacBook Pro’s System Management Controller?